-Christopher Nolan has stated that he will not return to the Batman series, although he produce Batman V Superman: Dawn of Justice (2016).
+Christopher Nolan stated that he will not return to the Batman series following this, although he did produce Batman V Superman: Dawn of Justice (2016).
 The Dark Knight Rises was parodied in 30 Nights of Paranormal Activity with the Devil Inside the Girl with the Dragon Tattoo (2013).

 Outside of the Batman franchise, Christopher Nolan’s other genre films are:- the psycho-thriller Insomnia (2002), The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage, the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017) and the SF film Tenet (2020).
 Nolan also went onto other DC Comics properties as producer and coming up with the story for the Superman reboot Man of Steel (2013) and as producer of the mind upload film Transcendence (2014).

 Other Batman appearances on screen are:-